agentmodels/agentmodels.org/chapters/5b-myopia.md

 The Myopic agent has an incorrect model of his future self, assuming his future self stops updating after cutoff point $$C$$.
 This incorrect "self-modeling" is also a property of well-known model-free RL agents.
 For example, a Q-learner's estimation of expected utilities for states ignores the fact that the Q-learner will randomly explore with some probability.
 SARSA, on the other hand, does take its random exploration into account when computing this estimate.
 But it doesn't model the way in which its future exploration behavior will make certain actions useful in the present (as in the example of finding a restaurant in a foreign city).

 ### Myopic Exploration: formal model
 Myopic Exploration only makes sense in the context of an agent that is capable of learning from observations (i.e. in the POMDP rather than MDP setting).
-So our goal is to generalize our agent model for solving POMDPs to a Myopic Exploration with $$C \in [1,\Infinity]$$.
+So our goal is to generalize our agent model for solving POMDPs to a Myopic Exploration with $$C \in [1,\infty]$$.

 **Exercise:** Before reading on, modify the equations defining the [POMDP agent](/chapters/3c-pomdp) in order to generalize the agent model to include Myopic Exploration.
-The optimal POMDP agent will be the special case when $$C=\Infinity$$.
+The optimal POMDP agent will be the special case when $$C=\infty$$.

 ------------

 To extend the POMDP agent to the Myopic agent, we use the idea of *delays* from the previous chapter.
 These delays are not used to evaluate future rewards (as any discounting agent would use them).
 They are used to determine how future actions are simulated.
-If the future action occurs with delay $$d$$ past the cutoff point $$C$$, i.e. $$d \gte C$$, then the simulated future self does not do a belief update before taking the action.
+If the future action occurs when delay $$d$$ exceeds cutoff point $$C$$, then the simulated future self does not do a belief update before taking the action.
 (This makes the Myopic agent analogous to the Naive agent: both simulate the future action by projecting the wrong delay value onto their future self).

-We retain the notation from the definition of the POMDP agent and skip directly to the equation for the expected utility of a state, which we modify for the Myopic agent with cutoff point $$C \in [1,\Infinity]$$:
+We retain the notation from the definition of the POMDP agent and skip directly to the equation for the expected utility of a state, which we modify for the Myopic agent with cutoff point $$C \in [1,\infty]$$:

 $$
 EU_{b}[s,a,d] = U(s,a) + E_{s',o,a'}(EU_{b'}[s',a'_{b'},d+1])